Installing models package from cloned repository! 😄

 result = mask_to_image(mask, [0,1])

-/usr/local/lib/python3.10/dist-packages/ivy/func_wrapper.py:242: UserWarning: Creating many views will lead to overhead when performing inplace updates with this backend
+result/usr/local/lib/python3.10/dist-packages/ivy/func_wrapper.py:242: UserWarning: Creating many views will lead to overhead when performing inplace updates with this backend

 warnings.warn(